holgatekyle/fast_food_protein/app/views/blog/published/fast-food-nutrition-cheat-sheet.md

 - **French fries run from 230-500 calories** on average.
 The breakdown looks like *Small - 230 calories, Medium - 400 calories, Large - 500 calories*.
 Remember that adding toppings like Chili Cheese can add hundreds of calories!

 - **Opting for a wrap doesn't mean fewer calories**.
 A wrap may sound healthier than a bun, but grain-based wraps often have the same or even more calories as a bun.
-For example, a *McDoanlds Premium Grilled Chicken Ranch BLT Sandwich* has 450 calories, 43 grams of carbs and a *McDonalds Premium McWrap with Grilled Chicken and Bacon* has 480 calories and 42 grams of carbs.
+For example, a *McDoanlds Premium Grilled Chicken Ranch BLT Sandwich* has 450 calories and 43 grams of carbs; a *McDonalds Premium McWrap with Grilled Chicken and Bacon* has 480 calories and 42 grams of carbs.
 The fiber content is identical between the choices as well, so there's no real nutritional benefit to the wrap.

 ##That's All, Folks